Two Lake View Cemetery landmarks are ready for their closeups amid a receding pandemic and the restoration of one of the attractions in question.

 “Things could go either way,” she says.
-“Right now, we’re being conservative and following what University Circle Inc.
+“Right now, we’re being conservative and following what University Circle Inc. is recommending.”

 Lake View officials began discussing the summer season in January, basing a potential relaunch on safety parameters set by nearby museums and other spaces.
 Like its University Circle brethren, the cemetery is remaining cautious in how it handles guests at the reopened monuments.

 “Our staff is going to see a couple of hundred visitors daily, so how do we manage that?” says Goss.
 “We’re following suit with other institutions at University Circle.
 We’re also paying attention to how parks are handling visitors this summer.
 Most of our activity is outdoors, but we do have these interior spaces people want to visit.”